tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 <div class="cheatsheet" markdown="1">

 ## Disambiguating Types Cheat Sheet
-It is a common pattern in TypeScript to have functions with union type parameters that need to handle each of the different types.
+It is common in TypeScript to have functions with union type parameters that need to handle each of the different types separately.
+There are several ways to test types of variables.

-`typeof v` gets the type of variable `v` as a string.
+**Primitive Types:** `typeof v` gets the type of variable `v` as a string.
 This returns 'number', 'string' or 'boolean' (and a couple of others that we won't worry about) for the primitive types.
 It can also differentiate objects and functions, e.g.:

 ```typescript
 const x=1, s="hello", b=true, o={prop1:1,prop2:"hi"}, f=x=>x+1